egrath/b3view/README.md

 * Look for fonts on OS X (see "Set Font for UI Elements" in UserInterface.cpp).
 * (View.cpp) Set pitch correctly for shift & middle mouse button drag.
+* Lighting not correct until you rotate or enable z-Up

 ## Authors
 * ClearSansRegular.ttf (**Apache 2.0 License**) by Intel